With hardworking grit, rugged good looks and boatloads of southern charm, first man Kyle Chandler might be Hollywood's most likable star.

 If the pace and trajectory of Chandler’s career are any indication, there’s no telling what the future holds for this talented man.
 “At age 52, after 23 years of marriage and with two beautiful children, I have so many experiences to draw from—both of the mind and of the heart.
 I find that, as I get older, acting takes on a different meaning for me.
 It comes far more personal and means more in different ways.
 I’m blessed to get to practice its magic,” he says.
 “Every project I take on is simply another acting class, in that I’m always learning how to negotiate each role, and each role takes on different challenges.
 I will never be done learning how to act—any more than I will ever be done learning how to be a father or a husband.”

-Photography by John Russo
+Photography by: Photography by John Russo